 This Williamsburg home backs up against the Williamsburg Country Club and had water pouring into the basement.

 Here the technicians are jackhammering a 5″ x 5″ trough along the inside basement foundation wall prepping for the Water Trek.

 Water Trek being installed along the inside of the basement wall.
 Stone is placed along the side of the Water Trek to increase drainage.

 Pump system installed with sealed lid and battery back- up in place.
 Battery backup unit ensures that the pump will keep going in the event of power failure.

 Bowed Basement Wall – Smithfield, VA

 This homeowner in Smithfield, VA had bowing basement walls along two sides of the house at the front and back walls.
 Note the severe cracking of the walls.
-A foundation’s primary purpose, whether it is concrete block, poured, or stone is to support the compressive load of the building.
+A foundation’s primary purpose, whether it is concrete block, poured, or stone that is used, is to support the compressive load of the building.
 However, these building components are generally weak in tensile strength and lateral forces.
 Thus, concrete and other building materials incorporate reinforcing materials, such as rebar, to increase the lateral load capacity of the foundation wall.
 Sometimes, these reinforcing methods are not enough and lateral forces can overcome the strength of the wall.

 Bowed basement or foundation walls occur as a result of soil loads pushing against the wall.
 Compounded with depth and other factors and the lateral forces surpass the foundation’s original resistance to these loads.
 Over time, these factors can produce lateral bending and the foundation or basement wall becomes bowed.
 This condition also produces significant cracking.
 If left unattended this condition will worsen with time, jeopardizing both the structural integrity and resale value of the property.